section-engineering-education/engineering-education/articles/Why-julia-is-slowly-replacing-python-for-machine-learning-and-data-science/index.md

 It is quick to execute programs with Julia considering its complex computational and numerical functions.
 Not only that, it is developed with a [multiple dispatch feature](https://discourse.julialang.org/t/why-is-multiple-dispatch-a-feature/31101#:~:text=Multiple%20dispatch%20in%20Julia%20allows,your%20new%20type%20is%20an) to ensure a quick definition of data types such as arrays and numbers.

 Compared to Python, Julia is faster.
-However, Python developers are on a high note to make improvements to Python's speed.
+However, Python developers are on a high note to make improvements to Python&#39;s speed.
 Some of the developments that can make Python faster are optimization tools, third-party JIT compilers, and external libraries.

 ### Usage in Data Science
 Python is used to perform many tasks, among the most critical being data analytics.
-One of the reasons why Python is a preferred tool in data science is its favorable ecosystem comprising of applications, tools, and libraries that make data analysis and computing convenient and fast.
+One of the reasons why Python is a preferred tool in data science is its favorable ecosystem comprising applications, tools, and libraries that make data analysis and computing convenient and fast.

-The Julia language was born with the rising demand of data analytics and the need to have a better programming language to perform these tasks in mind.
+The Julia language was born with the rising demand for data analytics and the need to have a better programming language to perform these tasks in mind.

-The developers of Julia focused their attention on creating a language dedicated to scientific computing, large-scale linear algebra, machine learning, parallel, and distributed computing.
+Julia&#39;s developers focused their attention on creating a language dedicated to scientific computing, large-scale linear algebra, machine learning, parallel, and distributed computing.

-Julia improved on Python's speed and offered convenience to data scientists to perform computing and analytics with ease.
+Julia improved on Python&#39;s speed and offered convenience to data scientists to perform computing and analytics with ease.

 ### Versatility
 With Julia, data scientists can write projects from other languages and compile them by sending strings.